daytonn/rails_jskit/README.md

 end
 ```

 This will pass the current user object to the `Application` controller.
-You can set the payload as an array if you wish to pass multiple values:
+You can also pass multiple values:

 ```rb
 class ApplicationController < ApplicationController